larsvers/test-readme/README.md

 ### Breaking the example down:

 First, we create an `SVG` element.
-Let's assume our data represents mainland US and comes in as a TopoJSON.
-We first convert it to GeoJSON, use an Albers projection to fit our SVG and finally get the appropriate path generator.
+Let's assume our geography represents mainland US and comes in as a geoJSON called `geo`.
+We use an Albers projection to fit our SVG and finally get the appropriate path generator.

 ```
 const svg = d3.select('#container')